 It’s a little wacky that we live in a world that glamorizes stress.
 When did it suddenly become okay for us to consistently be running around with frazzled nerves and a to-do list the size of a small book?
 We have our jobs, our side jobs, our blogs and websites, and it’s easy to understand why stress has taken a permanent residence in our lives.
 We talked with Berlin-based minimalist lifestyle advocate Anushka Rees about ways to slow down and destress your life.
 She told us that the main thing to remember is always give any changes you make to your routine at least a full week before you drop them.
 Benefits like lower stress levels or better sleep quality usually take a while to become obvious.
 So don’t stress if you’re having trouble not stressing.
 Just take a step back and take a deep breath — here are some stress-busting tips to keep your heart rate low and make your day-to-day a little better.

-Whether it’s a little yoga routine, making the perfect cup of coffee, taking the dog for a walk or journaling, having something you can look forward to each and every morning is necessary.
+1. Have a Morning Ritual: Whether it’s a little yoga routine, making the perfect cup of coffee, taking the dog for a walk or journaling, having something you can look forward to each and every morning is necessary.
 It will help get you out of bed on time and make mornings less rushed and more enjoyable.

-Whether you keep your lists in your phone or stick to good old-fashioned paper, try to set clear priorities and limit the number of things you aim to achieve within one day.
+3. Streamline Your To-Do List: Whether you keep your lists in your phone or stick to good old-fashioned paper, try to set clear priorities and limit the number of things you aim to achieve within one day.
 Start your work day with 1-3 things that you want to accomplish today and then try to complete those tasks when your mind is fresh and not cluttered up with day-to-day tasks.

 6. Learn Something New: The key here is to let this be a fun time of exploration, not a time to stress about being perfect.
 You are just discovering something new and expanding your horizons to see if you like it.
 Pick something you’ve always been curious about, then find a book or a local or online class and learn a little more each day.
 Not to brag, but we’ve got some pretty killer classes, from photography to knitting, as well as super awesome DIY kits if you’re feeling creative.

 7. Protect Your Down Time: If you are passionate about your job, it can be hard to switch off, but your brain needs time to recharge after a long day in order to stay healthy and productive.
 If you work in an office, try not to continue to work once you get home, and if you work from home, try to keep a regular schedule and when it’s time to “leave work” take the dog for a walk or clear your desk of all work-related stuff.